Supersymmetric Quantum Spherical Model: A Model for Hodge Theory: Symmetry algebra and cohomological aspects

 It is now clear that the (lowering)raising of the degree of a given form, by the operation of (co-)exterior derivative, is identified with the eigenvalue $p$ of the operator $(\frac{Q \bar Q}{H})$.
 As a consequence, the de Rham cohomological operators $(d, \delta, \Delta)$ and Hodge duality $(\star)$ operation find their physical realization in terms of conserved charges $(Q, \bar Q, Q_w \equiv H)$ and discrete symmetry transformations $(*)$, respectively and the present model provides a model for Hodge theory.

 It is interesting to point out that there is yet another realization of the above differential operators in terms of the conserved charges if we define an eigenstate $|\beta \rangle_q$ with respect to an operator $\frac{\bar Q Q}{H}$ such that $\frac{Q \bar Q}{H} |\beta \rangle_q = q |\beta \rangle_p$ where $q$ is an eigenvalue.
+This operator is also a fermion number operator and having eigenvalues $q = 0, 1$.
 By exploiting the above algebra (\ref{34}), we obtain the followings